dbowling/kb/docs/Teller.md

 [dotenv ~/.env.demo] KUBE_CONTEXT = de*****
 ```

-> [!IMPORTANT]
+!!! summary
-> Did you notice that Teller only imported the secrets we defined in `.teller.yml`?
+    Did you notice that Teller only imported the secrets we defined in `.teller.yml`?

->
-> This is a great security feature, letting you explicitly define which secrets are
+    This is a great security feature, letting you explicitly define which secrets are
-> allowed to be used in your project.
+    allowed to be used in your project.

 ### Redact secrets from logs